Goalkeeper Specific Weight Training

 Update: Take a look at the Coerver Goalkeeping Essentials DVD.

 Also, they must be ready and able to move quickly – backwards, forwards, and side-to-side – in a short amount of time.
-Explosive movements are also vital to this position, as well as throwing, kicking, and the ability to concentrate on a frenzy of players all aiming at the goal!
+Explosive movements are also vital to this position, as well as throwing, kicking, and the ability to concentrate on a frenzy of soccer players all aiming at the goal!

 But goalkeepers have done some pretty unpredictable and uncharacteristic things.
 I’ve seen some crazy plays where keepers rush out of the box to head the ball clear, or run up for a corner kick at the end of a game.
 These quick sprints and movements require speed, concentration, and strength, and this is where weight lifting and plyometrics can help.

-But reflexes are also crucial skills a goalkeeper must have.
+Quick reflexes are also crucial skills a goalkeeper must have.
 That’s right, goalkeepers need to have their reflexes, or reaction time, in tiptop shape in order to prevent the opposing team from scoring a game-winning goal.
 Without reflexes, the goalkeeper is nothing.

 QUOTE: "The goalkeeper is the lone eagle, the man of mystery, the last defender.
 Less the keeper of a goal than the keeper of a dream." - Vladimir Nabokov